T. D. Brodie-Mends

-Theophilus Dougan Brodie-Mends (26 November 1929 – 19 January 2013) was a Ghananian journalist, lawyer and politician.
+Theophilus Dougan Brodie-Mends (26 November 1929 – 19 January 2013) was a Ghanaian journalist, lawyer and politician.
 He was a member of the first Parliament of the second Republic.
 He also served as Minister of Information and Minister of Lands and Mineral Resources and also Minister of State during the Busia government.

 Early life and education

 Brodie-Mends was born on 26 November 1929 at Sekondi in the Western Region, Ghana.

 His early education began in 1934 at the Catholic Primary School in Sekondi.
 He enrolled at Aggrey Memorial College, Cape Coast in 1940 but left in 1941 and joined Mfantsipim School, Cape Coast in 1942 to continue his secondary education.
 He proceeded to England in 1952 to study politics at the Marx School, London, where he passed the General Certificate of Education (Advanced Level) in 1954.
 He went on to study law at the University of London later that year and joined the Middle Temple in 1957.
 He was called to the bar in 1960.
 While in Britain he was a Labour Party activist, the President of the Ghana Students' Union of Great Britain and Ireland, and vice-president of the West African Students' Union.